 Watercolour, 2008.
 Since then the view has changed quite a bit.
-The wooden fence in the foreground has been ripped down, the house with the roof that meets the minaret has collapsed and is now a dangerous ruin which the local council has ring-fenced with an aluminium barrier, the house with the satellite dishes has been renovated and repainted, one of the low buildings on the right has been extended (slightly beyond its original footprint), and the fig tree has grown to maturity.
+The wooden fence in the foreground has been ripped down, the house with the roof that meets the minaret has collapsed and is now a dangerous ruin which the local council has ring-fenced with an aluminium barrier, the house with the satellite dishes has been renovated and repainted, one of the low buildings on the right has been extended (slightly beyond its original footprint), and the fig tree (pictured below on the left) has grown to maturity.
 Two things are happening at once in this neighbourhood: it’s falling down and being done up (gentrified).

 Oil painting, early June 2015, after an unusually wet Spring.
 This painting also gives you an idea of how steep the hill is.
 I painted it ‘en plein air’, which sounds very adventurous but I was stood right outside the front door keeping an eye on my daughter.
 That’s her, talking to the street cat.
 I didn’t have to tone down the graffiti – it’s all pretty good-natured, childish stuff on our street (none of the nationalist or separatist provocations you sometimes see daubed on other streets in this neighbourhood).
 Our streets are a playground for children from the day they learn to walk.